raghav19/engineersdaybook/_posts/2025-10-10-low-cost-alternative-to-k8s-security-dashboard.md

 - enables strong security posture management with a comprehensive view and can be expanded for full cluster view
 - enables shift from reactive to proactive security operations of k8s clusters
 - can be easily setup with just `kubeconfig` and respects `rbac` and works with `oidc`
-- kubernetes sig team opensource project
+- [kubernetes sig](https://github.com/kubernetes-sigs/headlamp) team opensource project and amazing alternative to Lens
+- thriving ecosystem with [plugins](https://github.com/headlamp-k8s/plugins) for integrations
 - integrates seamlessly for managed cloud k8s clusters as well

 ### operational maintenance